Islands in Bianchi type-I Universe: Bianchi type TEXT Model

-The Bianchi universe models are spatially homogeneous and anisotropic, classified into nine different types and two main classes by Luigi Bianchi\cite{bianchi2001three}.
-Here, we present the general framework of the radiation-dominated Bianchi Type-1 (BI) as outlined in \cite{russell2017oscillatory} including the necessary theoretical background of the model and the isotropization criteria of the BI model to the FLRW one at decoupling.
-After providing the well known exact solutions of the field equations of the BI model, the requirements of expansion/contraction are obtained, which are directly related to the sign of the anisotropy parameters.
+The Bianchi universe models are spatially homogeneous and anisotropic, classified into nine different types and two main classes by Bianchi\cite{bianchi2001three}.
+We will be considering here the radiation-dominated Bianchi type $\rm \RomanNumeralCaps{1}$ as outlined in \cite{russell2017oscillatory,russell2014bianchi}.
+The metric representation for this model is given as :